FionaBeCode/markdown-warm-up/README.md

 1. Photo of Building
 2. Link to [**Google maps**](https://www.google.com/maps) for building location, allowing customers to find them, via the app
-3. provide icons or photo image as hyperlinks to link the different departments
+3. Provide icons or photo image as hyperlinks to link the different departments